Autodesk/synthesis/README.md

 Each of this components can be manually compiled separately, but this is not recommended.
 Instead, we recommend using the *init* scripts provided (`init.bat` & `init.sh` respectively) to build and link each component together (excluding the Fusion Robot Exporter).

+### Compatibility Notes

+As Fusion 360 is not supported on linux the linux installer does not come with the Fusion 360 Addin for exporting robots and fields.

+Also note that the linux installer is tailored for Debian based distributions.
+Synthesis can be installed and ran on other distros but the installer is not guaranteed for your operating system.

 ### Dependencies

 Synthesis Version `6.0.0` has the following dependencies: